9 January 2087

 Dumont Hills - 2084

-That visit with her parents included one of many difficult encounters she had had with them – the bounty of which now mars their memory.
-She would give anything to recall them without the associated resentment that clung and stained like tar.
-Still, she remembered walking with them along an avenue so intensely green with life that, briefly, their argument and the incessant waves of parental disappointment dropped away.
-With lush trees and well-tended rooftop gardens, Dumont Hills was an explosion of verdancy in which Moraro took solace, and that moment still resonates all these years later.
-The air had a sweetness to it that she was desperately trying to recall in the sweaty confines of the Devil Ray.
 Her proximity to Specialist De La Rosa was becoming unpleasant after 9-hours locked together in a hot box.
-He probably felt the same about her, and she reflexively rubbed more salts and dirt from her scalp.
-Dumont Hills’ long-lost scent was gone, but still Moraro tried to find attributes to which she could cling.
+He probably felt the same about her, and she reflexively rubbed more salt and dirt from her scalp.
+Dumont Hills’ long-lost scent was gone, but still, Moraro tried to find attributes to which she could cling.
 Was it floral – perhaps citrus?
 Or simply a mix of cut grass and aromas from a local restaurant?
 She’d never know, but the phantom scent teased the back of her mind as she breathed through her mouth to minimize De La Rosa’s sourness.

-Colonel Moraro’s left eye implant toggled a notification across her AR interface.
+Colonel Moraro’s left eye implant toggled a notification across her A.R. interface.
 It was tied into her tank’s computer and assisted with optical aiming through the periscope.
-The powerful Aithre ocular sensor provided the colonel with a direct data-feed to the entire battle space.
+In addition, the powerful Aithre ocular sensor provided the colonel with a direct data feed to the entire battlespace.

 “Scan 93% complete and showing blue with no contacts.
-Dumont Hills is going to be a bust as well,” Colonel Moraro said out loud trying to break her own train of thought.
+Dumont Hills will be a bust as well,” Colonel Moraro said out loud, trying to break her train of thought.

-She stared intently at her display wishing the sensor drones could scan faster so she could end this mission.
-Unfortunately, the drones were set to passive scanning to avoid alerting Shangrilese security forces, so it dragged things out a bit.
-As her display eventually ticked up to 95% completion, the colonel toggled her AR menus, bringing up the platoon broadcast channel frequency.
+She stared intently at her display, wishing the sensor drones could scan faster so she could end this mission.
+But unfortunately, the drones were set to passive scanning to avoid alerting Shangrilese security forces, hindering the drones’ scanning speed.
+As her display eventually ticked up to 95% completion, the colonel toggled her A.R. menus, raising the platoon broadcast channel frequency.

 “Centaur contact!
 I repeat, Centaur contact!
-Target identified as a MK 2 Centaur-class drone on grid 7-U-E-O-1-5-8-7-2-9-6-3.
+Target identified as an M.K.
+2 Centaur-class drone on-grid 7-U-E-O-1-5-8-7-2-9-6-3.
 Move into defensive pattern Skunk 5 and support my advance with HE rounds.
-Abuela Actual will draw the target out and lock it in place with EM shells.”
+Abuela Actual will draw the target out and lock it in place with E.M. shells.”

 Colonel Moraro toggled her comms channel to her crew’s frequency while entering commands into the holographic display.

 “Okay, we’re the bait.
-Bernie, advance forward 100-meters and put us above the intersection here - I want to lure this piece of shit out to the open.
-Keep us visible.
-A max ceiling of 30 meters.
-De La Rosa, prepare repeated salvos of tandem charge and EM burst rounds – in that order.
+Bernie, advance 100-meters and put us above the intersection here - I want to lure this piece of shit out to the open.
+Keep us visible—a max ceiling of 30 meters.
+De La Rosa, prepare repeated salvos of tandem charge and E.M. burst rounds – in that order.
 Copy?”

 As the tank neared the designated intersection warning klaxons alerted of a target lock.
-A moment later the Devil Ray violently shook from multiple high intensity impacts on the bottom hull.
+The Devil Ray violently shook from multiple high-intensity impacts on the bottom hull a moment later.
 Despite the tank’s insulation Colonel Moraro could still imagine the bitter smell of scorched ceramic plate.
-Sergeant Lai took evasive actions slamming the tank into a wide arcing spin causing the follow up volley to miss its mark.
+Sergeant Lai took evasive actions slamming the tank into a wide arcing spin, causing the follow-up volley to miss its mark.
 Colonel Moraro fought against the force of Sergeant Lai’s turn while toggling the targeting interface on the tank’s periscope with her Aithre implant.

 “Round ready!”
 De La Rosa screamed.

-Through the periscope Colonel Moraro saw her shot hit the Centaur’s left shoulder.
-The tandem charge round punched through the drone’s armored hide in an explosion of shrapnel and fire driving a half-meter depleted uranium rod into the machine’s limb joint.
-The brutal one-two punch of the tandem charge strike caused the Centaur to spin on its vertical axis and fall backwards behind a mound of rubble.
-With her opponent momentarily sidelined, Colonel Moraro spared a quick glance at the tank’s condition monitor.
+Through the periscope, Colonel Moraro saw her shot hit the Centaur’s left shoulder.
+The tandem charge round punched through the drone’s armored hide in an explosion of shrapnel and fire, driving a half-meter depleted uranium rod into the machine’s limb joint.
+The brutal one-two punch of the tandem charge strike caused the Centaur to spin on its vertical axis and fall backward behind a mound of rubble.
+With her opponent momentarily sidelined, Colonel Moraro glanced at the tank’s condition monitor.

 The Centaur’s repeated laser strikes had severely weakened the outer hull in multiple places but failed to penetrate.
 Another focused attack on their right hull could be disastrous.